UniversityOfNottingham/universityofnottingham.github.io/docs/guidelines/repository-creation.md

 - script: 'dotnet build'
 ```

-Finally, push all your changes and make a pull request to merge the `create-solution` branch to `master`.
+Finally, push all your changes and make a pull request to merge your branch to `master`.